Dranixia/Spotify-Music-Research/README.md

 All the information about the process of developing and research is available on the project's wiki.
 ## Contents:
 ### Main modules:
-[main.py](https://github.com/dariaomelkina/UCU-Semester-Homework/blob/master/modules/main.py) –– main module with the actual program.
+[main_test.py](https://github.com/Dranixia/UCU-Semester-Work/blob/master/modules/main_test.py) –– main module with the actual program, which launches a simulation and gives tutorial for the code.

-[adt_weather_data.py](https://github.com/dariaomelkina/UCU-Semester-Homework/blob/master/modules/adt_weather_data.py) –– module with ADT Weather Data Container.
+[music_adt.py](https://github.com/Dranixia/UCU-Semester-Work/blob/master/modules/music_adt.py) –– module with Music ADT.

 [list.py](https://github.com/Dranixia/UCU-Semester-Work/blob/master/modules/list.py) –– module with list data structure.